Home / 5G / Protocols / PHY / PBCH

 PBCH is part of the early discovery chain.
 The UE first locks to the SSB path, then decodes PBCH, and only after that can it move cleanly toward PRACH.

-• It is part of the Synchronization Signal Block context.
+• It is part of the wider SSB context rather than an isolated channel.

-• The UE needs PBCH to obtain key early information before continuing access.
+• The UE needs PBCH before it can move cleanly into random access.

 Role Broadcast delivery of early system information

-Main engineering inputs SSB visibility, beam context, radio quality, broadcast decode reliability, early timing assumptions
+Main reading points SSB visibility, beam context, PBCH decode success, radio quality, and early timing assumptions

-Main engineering outputs Successful MIB acquisition, usable early cell information, progress toward random access
+Main outputs Successful MIB acquisition, usable early cell information, and progress toward random access

-PBCH carries the Master Information Block, which is one of the first key information pieces the UE needs from the network.
-Without successful PBCH decoding, later access behavior may be blocked or misdirected.
+PBCH carries the Master Information Block, which gives the UE the most basic early information needed to move forward.
+If PBCH decode fails, later access behavior may be blocked or misdirected even if the cell itself is visible.

 PBCH The physical broadcast channel carrying key early access information